-As yet unaware, I woke on the 8th to the joy of family texts and emails sent at the crack of dawn and a birthday poster lovingly drawn by my youngest son (see left, an old Payne tradition).
+As yet unaware, I woke on the 8th to the joy of family texts and emails sent at the crack of dawn and a birthday poster lovingly drawn by my youngest son.
 But before I could pour my first cup of Joe, I found myself longing for the dull birthday anonymity I used to lament.
 On the kitchen television, an endless loop of chaos and gunfire on the streets of Dallas during an otherwise peaceful protest, a dozen policemen sniper-shot, five dead.

-During the last long hours of a recent trans-Atlantic flight, I flipped through Air France’s film library and settled on The Help.
-I’d seen it before, and found it on both occasions more moving, more true-to-life than I expected (I boycotted the book, perhaps unfairly, having heard it was sappy and overdone).
+On a recent night of summer boredom, I flipped through the movie channels offered by my cable subscription and came across The Help.
+I’d seen it before, and on both occasions found it more moving, more true-to-life than I expected (I boycotted the book, perhaps unfairly, having heard it was sappy and overdone).
 What I’d forgotten was the uncomfortable blend of warm recognition and biting shame the film dredged up in me.
-In some ways, I am Mae Mobley Leefolt, the little white girl loved and cared for by the family’s black maid, Aibileen Clark.
+In some ways, I am Mae Mobley Leefolt, the little white girl loved and cared for by Aibileen Clark, the Black woman the Leefolts referred to as their maid.
 Mae Mobley was born, fictionally speaking, in August, 1960, in Jackson, Mississippi.
 I was born in July, 1960, in Atlanta.
 Mae Mobley had Aibileen.
 I had Mary Darian, the young woman who worked at our house not every day but often enough I thought of her as family.
 When in the final scene Mae Mobley calls out to Aibileen, “You’re my real mother!” (yep, pretty sappy), my heart leaps in spite of itself.
 Though my mother wasn’t negligent like Mae Mobley’s, Mary was sort of her co-mother, an energetic, funny, hands-on, more hip role model than Mom, forty-one when I came along, was capable of being.

-Like Mae Mobley, I was Mary’s “last white baby.”
-She left us when I began junior high, taking a job at the hospital where I was born.
-Mary made a career there, earned a few promotions and stayed until she reached retirement age.
+Mary left us when I began junior high, taking a job at the hospital where I was born.
+Mary made a career there, earned a few promotions and stayed on for twenty years.
 We kept in touch, a phone call now and then, quick visits during family weddings, funerals.
 Then, a long gap of time passed with little contact until the day of my mother’s funeral.
 As I walked out on my brother’s arm, I caught sight of Mary at the end of a pew.
 White-haired, a little stooped, she somehow wept and smiled at once.
 I stopped, and we hugged each other’s necks and cried together.
 She told me how much she’d loved my mother, her friend, how she misses me, and all the Mattinglys.

 On Friday, after I switched off the reports coming in from Dallas, I gave Mary a call.
 She knew my voice immediately and as she spoke, I pictured through the line the tall, confident, young woman who used to drive me to McDonald’s for a Big Mac after school.
 She told me she’d had a fall, but that her daughter, Lou, had taken such good care of her she was back on her feet.
-With held breath, I asked after her three sons.
+I asked after her three sons.
 They’re well, she reported, all working and living in the metro area.
-I smiled.
-Mary’s sons, middle-aged black males in a Southern city, are thriving.
-They’ve beat the odds, so far.
-I caught Mary up on my own family and asked if I could come by to see her.
+I smiled, inside and out, and went on to catch Mary up on my own family.
+Finally, I asked if I could come by to see her.
 “Why sure, anytime!” she said, then paused.
 “Well, anytime other than Wednesday.
 I still get out for my Bible study on Wednesdays.”